-Services that are covered for you What you must pay when you get these services or 2) consistent with IRS guidelines for maximum lodging for that location.
-All receipts for reimbursement must be submitted within one year (12 months) from the date incurred. • Blood - Including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are also covered beginning with the first pint used. • Physician services.
-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services providers are willing to accept the Original Medicare rate.
+If Care N' Care Choice MA-Only provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Note: Outpatient observation cost-sharing is explained in the below section called "Outpatient hospital observation".
-Note: Outpatient observation cost-sharing is explained in the below section called "Outpatient hospital observation".
-Inpatient services in a psychiatric hospital Services require prior authorization Covered services include mental health care services that require a hospital stay.
-In-Network Out-of-Network formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-The inpatient psychiatric hospital care limit does not apply to inpatient \$0 copay for any additional Medicare-covered inpatient psychiatric hospital days after 90 days.